jorgejavierleon/app-test/README.md

 - [x] Do the authentication process
 - [x] Admin layout
 - [x] Manage subscribers with CRUD in the admin panel
-- [] Import and export csv of users in admin panel
+- [x] Export csv of subscribers in admin panel
-- [] Import and export csv via cli
+- [x] Import csv via cli
-- [] Add support for heavy load with PHP generators lazycollections
+- [x] Add support for heavy load with PHP generators lazycollections
-- [] Make and API for the users resource
+- [x] Make and API endpoint to store subscribers
 - [] Document the api with postmant
 - [] Add meta data to user model for custom fields
 - [] Add CRUD for products (optional)